Press Releases:

 Boston Jewish Film Announces Susan K. Adler as New Executive Director

-NEWTON, MA – February 20, 2019 – Boston Jewish Film is pleased to announce the appointment of Susan Adler as the new Executive Director.
-Adler brings more than 20 years experience in leading nonprofits, extensive development work, and strategic planning to the organization.
+NEWTON, MA – February 20, 2019.
+Boston Jewish Film is pleased to announce the appointment of Susan Adler as the new Executive Director.
+Adler brings more than 20 years of experience in leading nonprofits, extensive development work, and strategic planning to the organization.
 She previously held executive roles at Cradles to Crayons, Inc., The ALS Association, and the Utility Contractors’ Association of New England, Inc.

-Adler’s background includes the development and management of many organization’s corporate and community relations along with philanthropic support and individual giving.
-In her latest role as Director of Corporate Relations at Cradles to Crayons, she was responsible for leading the corporate development strategy, managing fundraising, developing community relations, expanding business partnerships, and executing special events to increase revenue goals.
+Adler’s background includes developing and managing corporate and community relations for many organizations, as well as providing philanthropic support and individual giving.
+In her latest role as Director of Corporate Relations at Cradles to Crayons, she was responsible for leading the corporate development strategy, managing fundraising efforts, developing community relations, expanding business partnerships, and executing special events to help achieve revenue goals.

-Board President, Taren Metson said, “We are thrilled to have someone with Susan’s impressive background join Boston Jewish Film.
-Her notable track record of leading nonprofits and cultivating relationships with the community and will continue to lead Boston Jewish Film through its next stage of dramatic growth and expansion.”
+Board President, Taren Metson, said, “We are thrilled to have someone with Susan’s impressive background join Boston Jewish Film.
+Her notable track record of leading nonprofits and cultivating relationships with the community will continue to lead Boston Jewish Film through its next stage of dramatic growth and expansion.”

 Adler’s family has strong roots and close ties to the Brookline community.
 She then moved to Sharon to raise her family and now resides in the Metrowest area.